conterra/mapapps-layer-swipe/README.md

-# layer-swipe
+# Layer Swipe Bundle
 The Swipe Layer bundle allows you to easily compare the content of two different layers in a map using the LayerSwipe widget to reveal the content of a layer on the map.
+In the configuration you can choose between horizontal, vertical and scope viewing modes.
+In order to use the bundle "out-of-the-box" the sample app-template already provides two layers which will be used by the bundle.
+If you want to use your own layers please make sure to enter the map model node in the configuration of the bundle (Live Configuration -> Widgets -> Layer Swipe).